 The objective of reaching 40% of the energy from renewable sources in 2030 will be achieved through signing long-term energy purchase contracts where the supplier of this supply guarantees TUBACEX the renewable origin of the energy.
-In order to achieve this goal, in 2021 we defined the scope of the project, as well identified potential suppliers.
+In order to achieve this goal, in 2022 we defined the scope of the project, as well identified potential suppliers.
 This project will impact the electricity consumption of the main energy consuming plants in Europe and will require the collaboration of international energy suppliers.
-During the last month of 2021 a request for quotation was send to a list of 10 suppliers.
-The aim is to close the contract during 2022 and start sourcing green energy to our main consuming plants beginning of 2023.
+During 2022 a request for quotation was send to a list of main suppliers.
+The aim is to close contracts and start sourcing green energy to our main consuming plants beginning of 2023.